-Each enemy can perform 1 combat phase, trying in this order:
+Each enemy has 1 combat phase and in which it can try just one of the following phases, in this order:

 1) Spell Phase - if able to cast a spell it will cast it (or move to cast it)

 An enemy with a spell will always cast instead of shoot or fight.
 It will only fight if unable to get Clear Sight at a hero.